braincraft-gmbh/ansible-hcloud/README.md

 bc.hcloud
 =========

-This role can be used to create, prepare and manage hosts in a Hetzner Cloud cluster (project).
+This role can be used to provision and manage hosts, volumes and SSH keys in the Hetzner Cloud.

 Requirements